rushi2412/Monk-AI-Assignment/README.md

 # Monk-AI-Assignment
 # Name - Rushikesh Bhosale

-# Before running the code, download the iris.csv dataset and in your IDE please provde the path of local directory where you have stored the downloaded iris.csv data set
+# Before running the code, download the iris.csv dataset and in your IDE please provide the path of local directory where you have stored the downloaded iris.csv data set

 Implement a 3-class classification neural network with a single hidden layer using Numpy.This model is a class of artificial neural network that uses back propagation technique for training.